cmilagan/apiTestPOC/README.md

     - user
       would all have their own "pages" created for them containing all the request logic
 - Test cases are split into categories depending on which endpoint they are testing, if the assertions are focused on pet endpoint they will be added to `tests/pet`, likewise if it focused on store endpoint it would be added to `tests/store`
+- Automation framework can be configured to different environments through modifiying `.env.<env_name>` file -

 ## Usage / Running the test: